2023 Golden Globes: The Banshees of Inisherin and Abbott Elementary snare key accolades

 Jeremy Allen White, THE BEAR

-BEST PERFORMANCE BY AN ACTOR IN A SUPPORTING ROLE IN A DRAMA OR COMEDY SERIES
+BEST SUPPORTING ACTOR IN A DRAMA OR COMEDY SERIES

 Tyler James Williams, ABBOTT ELEMENTARY